-The Master of Architecture (M.Arch) degree program at Washington State University’s School of Design and Construction is fully accredited by the National Architectural Accrediting Board (NAAB).
+The Master of Architecture (M.Arch) degree program at Washington State University’s School of Design and Construction is a STEM designated degree and fully accredited by the National Architectural Accrediting Board (NAAB).
 Throughout the program students engage in design and scholarship that offers new insights into the role of architecture in our culture, civilization, and environment.
 Within this context our students challenge existing conventions and offer innovative approaches germane to the critical issues facing the profession of architecture and the world today.

 A range of activities and experiences such as lectures, exhibits, study tours, internships, studios, and project reviews provide opportunities for educational and professional engagement on the local, regional, national, and international levels.
 Once completed, this degree allows graduates to participate in an architectural internship through the Architectural Experience Program (AXP) and eventually qualify for the Architect Registration Examination.